BSc minor Marine Living Resources (WUMLR)

 The BSc Minor Marine Living Resources (24 credits) focuses on the use and management of living resources in aquatic ecosystems with a particular focus on coastal zones, seas and oceans.
 It provides an integrated and comprehensive introduction in the biology, ecology and living conditions of the organisms living in the sea; the complex interactions between (marine) life and it's biotic physical and chemical environment; the use and management of these resources for food, nature conservation or recreation and the social-ecological dimensions of governance processes for seas and oceans.
 It integrates concepts and analytical techniques from different scientific areas such as marine biology, marine ecology, aquaculture and fisheries and marine policy.

-The minor offers a window for undergraduate students prepare to for an admission to the MSc programme Aquaculture and Marine Resource Management at Wageningen University or for a potential specialization at MSc level in the area of Marine Biology, Marine Governance and/or Marine Biotechnology in other MSc programmes at Wageningen University.
+The minor offers a window for undergraduate students prepare to for an admission to the MSc programme Aquaculture and Marine Resource Management at Wageningen University with the specializations at MSc level in the area of Aquaculture, Marine Resources and Ecology, Marine Governance or in another MSc programme at Wageningen University.

 After successful completion of this minor students are expected to be able to: